Environmental Management

 Three crucial issue areas

 Ensuring a healthy global environment is an essential prerequisite to creating a world where all people can lead fulfilling lives.
 Thus, under our management philosophy “Automation that Inspires,” addressing climate change and other environmental challenges is a crucial management issue.
-The Daifuku Group will fulfill its responsibilities as a corporate partner throughout the entire supply chain, and will strive to realize this Vision with a view to the future society we wish to create.
+The Daifuku Group will fulfill its responsibilities as a corporate partner throughout the entire supply chain and will strive to realize this Vision with a view to the future society we wish to create.

 Addressing Climate Change